mariesophiet/master_thesis/docs/supported_algorithms.md

 - **Stateful signature schemes (XMSS and LMS)** are currently excluded from this project.
 Although Liboqs supports them, they are disabled by default and require hazardous experimental build flags to enable key generation and signing.
 These schemes are not part of the NIST standardisation process, and Liboqs explicitly warns that support may be removed in future releases if misused.
 Their inclusion within this project may be reconsidered in a future release if justified.

-These exceptions are reflected in the support tables below.
-For users who wish to enable HQC despite the security risk, configuration instructions are provided in the advanced setup guide.
+These exceptions are reflected in the tables below.
+If users wish to enable HQC despite the associated risks, detailed instructions are provided in the advanced setup guide.

-For additional information, please refer to the following documentation:
+For further context and guidance:

 - See the [Advanced Setup Configuration Guide](./advanced_setup_configuration.md) for instructions on enabling HQC.
 - Refer to the [Disclaimer Document](../DISCLAIMER.md) for security warnings and usage guidance.